annie17464/URSS24/README.md

-# Matching and Clustering Algorithms
+# Application of Clustering Methods to the Student Experience of Accommodation.
 2023/24 Undergraduate Research Support Scheme  - The University of Warwick

-## Title
-Application of Clustering Methods to the Student Experience of Accommodation.
-Creating a dashboard that allocates a set of students to suitable accommodation from preference data using matching algorithms and clustering methods in the following order:
+This repository allocates a set of students to suitable accommodation from preference data using matching algorithms and clustering methods in the following order:

 1. Block Allocation: allocate students to a 'preliminary accommodation' based on their ranking of accommodations using different matching and probabilistic algorithms for comparison.